-F.07.1 Action The company has systems in place to ensure its operations identify and assess potential risks related to the transportation, handling, storage, emission and disposal of hazardous materials, and to design and implement strategies and plans to address identified risks. • IFC PS3.13 Can your company demonstrate at the corporate level that it: a.
-Has systems in place to ensure its operations identify and assess the risks related to their use of hazardous materials? b.
-Has systems in place to ensure its operations develop strategies and plans to address these risks? c.
+The company has systems in place to ensure its operations identify and assess potential risks related to the transportation, handling, storage, emission and disposal of hazardous materials, and to design and implement strategies and plans to address identified risks.

+- a.
+Has systems in place to ensure its operations identify and assess the risks related to their use of hazardous materials? - b.
+Has systems in place to ensure its operations develop strategies and plans to address these risks? - c.
 Systematically tracks the implementation of these strategies and plans?